JulesCtn/JulesHydroQuebec/README.md

 ### New bugs

-If you've found a new bug, please report it as a new issue with the templates provided.
+If you've found a new bug, please report it as a new issue.

 Thanks!